ccrome/whoismakingnews/content/homepage/organizations.md

 ##### ORGANIZATIONS MAKING NEWS

 Our [Data](#data) Page contains the reports of individuals who make news.
-This page is for the organizations which make news because of massive scandals, coverups or other actions that result in stories involving abuse of children.
+The bad news is it isn't working right now - but the data on organizations which make news because of massive scandals, coverups or other actions that result in stories involving abuse of children is still available if you download the raw data spreadsheet - there's an Organizations tab.
 Like our data page, we link to the source data and leave no reports out.
 Because these reports typically involve abuse over long periods of time, outside our study period, these reports are not tabulated in our percentage or individual offender